-Boolean search is a structured way to combine keywords with operators like AND, OR, and NOT to build precise candidate searches on LinkedIn, Google, Indeed, and other platforms.
-It's the foundational sourcing skill that separates recruiters who find qualified candidates quickly from those who scroll endlessly through irrelevant profiles.
+Boolean search for recruiters is a structured method for combining keywords with operators like AND, OR, and NOT to build precise candidate searches on LinkedIn, Google, Indeed, Dice, and other platforms.
+It’s the foundational sourcing skill that separates recruiters who find qualified candidates quickly from those who scroll endlessly through irrelevant profiles.

 The skill matters now more than ever.
 According to SHRM’s 2025 Talent Trends report (surveying 2,040 HR professionals), 69% of organizations report difficulties recruiting for full-time positions.
 A well-built Boolean string can cut through that noise and surface the exact candidates other recruiters miss.